mel-meng/hhnote/workflow/icm/2d_element_to_tin/vibe-coding-the-missing-20-percent.md

 Let me be specific about what happened.

 I had been working on a particular GIS workflow—on and off—for over a year.
 I understood all the details intimately.
 I had documents, notes, old QGIS project files, model files showing the steps.
-Everything was there, but it wasn't accessible.
+Everything was there, but I couldn't easily share it with anyone.

 When I finally sat down with vibe coding, the transformation was remarkable:

 - **Total implementation time**: Under one day (mostly within 1-3 hours of focused work)
 - **Lines of code written manually**: Zero
-- **Prior vibe coding experience**: This was essentially my first or second real project with it
+- **Prior vibe coding experience**: This was essentially my second real project programming QGIS with Python using Cursor.
+I've used Cursor for a few months with mixed results on various projects.

-I started by sharing my existing documentation and workflow descriptions.
+I started by sharing my existing notes, and QGIS model files.
 The AI understood what I was trying to accomplish and began generating the orchestration code.
 When something wasn't quite right, I described the issue conversationally, and it adjusted.

 The thing that struck me most was how natural it felt.
 I wasn't learning a new programming language or debugging cryptic error messages.
-I was having a conversation about my workflow, and code emerged from that conversation.
+I simply ran the script, pasted the error message or screenshot, and Cursor was able to troubleshoot and fix the issues.
+I was able to add a few more features once my prototype worked.

 By the end, I had a packaged tool that I could actually share with others—something that would have taken significantly longer to build and document using traditional approaches.